Jestercpp/BepInEx-Installer/README.md

 # SUPPORT

-Join https://discord.gg/iidk and @cokewok for help
+Join discord.gg/qzDZYytqqb and @ any helper for any type of help with Gorilla Tag

 # HELP